 Cosmetics—typically defined as products that are intended to be applied or introduced into the human body for the purposes of cleansing or beautification—are, for the most part, not required to undergo animal testing in the U.S. There are exceptions, including hair dyes, certain cleaning products and anti-bacterial soaps.
 However, companies are still legally responsible for ensuring the safety of their ingredients and finished products before they come to market.

 Companies that manufacture or market their products overseas may be required to submit them for animal testing.
-Today, however, a growing number of countries around the world have passed laws banning the testing of cosmetics on animals.
+Today, however, a growing number of countries around the world have passed laws banning cosmetics testing on animals.
 At the same time, many companies are working to develop, validate and implement innovative alternative methods that are not only replacing animal testing for cosmetics, but which are also being used in other industries.

 How NAVS Helps

 NAVS has been committed to providing consumers with credible information regarding cruelty-free products for more than 30 years, starting with the publication of our first “Personal Care with Principle” pamphlet in 1985 and continuing through 13 print editions of our authoritative guide, Personal Care for People Who Care.
 Today, NAVS is proud to be a member of the Coalition for Consumer Information on Cosmetics (CCIC), which, through its Leaping Bunny Program, utilizes a single, comprehensive standard for identifying cruelty-free cosmetics, personal care products and household products.
 A continuously-updated listing of these products can be found in NAVS’ Cruelty-Free Product Guide.